1966 Kansas City Chiefs season

 The 1966 Kansas City Chiefs season was the team's seventh season in the American Football League (AFL) and fourth in Kansas City.
-With an 11–2–1 regular season record, the Chiefs won the Western Division and defeated the Buffalo Bills to win their second AFL Championship, their first in Kansas City.
+With an 11–2 regular season record, the Chiefs won the Western Division and defeated the Buffalo Bills 31–7 to win their second AFL Championship, their first in Kansas City.

-The AFL, also in its seventh season, became a nine-team league in 1966 with the addition of the expansion Miami Dolphins.
-The 14-game AFL schedule had the teams play six opponents twice and the remaining two once, both from the other division.
-The sole games for the Chiefs in 1966 were against the New York Jets and Houston Oilers, both victories.

-In previous years, the AFL title game concluded the season, but not in 1966, following the merger agreement in June.
-The Chiefs were invited to play in the inaugural AFL-NFL World Championship Game, later known as Super Bowl I, against the NFL's Green Bay Packers.
-After a competitive first half, the underdog Chiefs lost momentum and the Packers won 35–10.
+By winning the AFL Championship, the Chiefs were invited to play in the inaugural AFL-NFL World Championship Game, which would later be known as Super Bowl I, against the NFL's Green Bay Packers.
+The contest between the best of the NFL vs AFL was a contest for one half, but the Packers pulled away in the second half for a 35–10 victory.

-The franchise's previous AFL title was four years earlier in 1962 as the Dallas Texans.